ajtock/Wheat_DMC1_ASY1_paper/scripts/read_alignment/snakemake_RNAseq/README.md

-# snakemake\_RNAseq

-## Automated workflow for paired-end RNA-seq data processing and alignment
+# Automated workflow for paired-end RNA-seq data processing and alignment

 This is a Snakemake workflow for automated processing and alignment of paired-end RNA-seq data.